noiseprotocol/noise_spec/noise.md

 **kernel**.
 The kernel can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.

-A kernel object contains the following state variables:
+A kernel contains the following state variables:

  * **`k`**: A symmetric key of `klen` bytes for the cipher algorithm specified in the cipherset.
 This mixes together the results of all DH operations, and